 CAFLS researchers work to find solutions to the world’s most intractable challenges: How do we safely and sustainably feed a growing global population?
 How do we conserve the world’s natural resources for future generations?
 How do we help South Carolinians live healthy, prosperous lives and support the vibrancy of the state’s agricultural and natural resources economies?

 CAFLS professors conduct their research in campus laboratories and facilities, and at our six Research and Education Centers (RECs) strategically located throughout the state according to the state's distinct soil and climate regions.
-Collectively these RECs are known as the Clemson Experiment Station and are part of a nationwide system of scientists working to improve the quality of life for people in their home state, nation, and the world.
+These RECs, collectively known as the Clemson Experiment Station, are a unit of PSA and part of a nationwide system of scientists working to improve the quality of life for people in their home state, nation, and the world.

 Experiment Station: Research & Education Centers